RAHULKUMARKESHRI2004/RAHULKUMARKESHRI2004/README.md

 - 👋 Hi, I’m @RAHULKUMARKESHRI
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning dsa in c++
+- 🌱 I’m currently learning dsa in c++, buliding projects
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Mernstack projects
 - 📫 How to reach me - (email for contact) rahulkeshrimohania@gmail.com

 <!---